amilkov3/prelude-presentation/PITCHME.md

 @[1](This is perfectly legal)

 Where Haskell requires you perform all effects in `IO`.
-So we need an `IO` monad for Scala that has referential transparity as a property unlike `Future` for example
+So we need a referentially transparent `IO` monad (unlike `Future` for example) for Scala

 #### Enter `cats-effect`